top of page

 The word "diet" often brings to mind temporary restrictions and quick fixes rather than sustainable, healthy living.
 That's why I'm much more in favor of the term "meal guide."
 It suggests a more flexible, long-term approach to eating that's all about nurturing and nourishing your body consistently over time.

-I've developed the Gutbugs Meal Guide™ as a helpful tool to help keep you on track.
-The meal guide isn't about cutting out food groups or counting every calorie—it's about creating a balanced, enjoyable way of eating that supports your health and well-being day in, day out.
+I've developed the Gutbugs Diet Meal Guide™ as a helpful tool to help keep you on track.
+The meal guide isn't about cutting out major food groups or counting every calorie—it's about creating a balanced, enjoyable way of eating that supports your health, your gut and well-being day in, day out.

 It's not a diet; it's a lifestyle—a guide to help you make choices that align with your goals and needs, without feeling deprived or overwhelmed.
 This perspective encourages us to listen to our bodies and make food choices that feel good and are good for us, making healthy eating a part of our lives rather than a temporary phase.